1. Bring the feels

 2. Be quick

 There’s going to be a deluge of candidates vying for the attention of voters.
 Lots of faces.
 Lots of promises.
 If you’re the first one to the party, and you bring all the good feels (see point 1.) then the chances are you’re the one that’s going to be remembered.
-Ask about our Xpress and SOS expedited printing services which will get your campaign leaflets finished before you can say Flying Fizzjickle!
+Ask about our Xpress expedited printing services which will get your campaign leaflets finished before you can say Flying Fizzjickle!

 3. Be memorable